 We cannot change our kid’s thoughts.
 They are the only ones that can do that.
 But you could examine your thoughts about your kid.
 First, are you being compassionate in your thoughts about you?
 Are you being kind and generous in your thoughts about you?
 Do you like your reasons for your decision to homeschool and how you are homeschooling?
 Are you respecting you and your choices?
 How you talk about yourself to others shows them how to treat you.
 Next, learn what your strengths and your values are.
 Love those.
 You will find that what you considered disrespect was actually accurate and that is ok.
 Those are your strengths.
 When your kid says, “You never do what you say you’ll do,” you can answer with “You’re right!
 It is not one of my dominant strengths.”
 If they say, “You break your own rules,” you can answer with “You’re right and I’m working on that.”
 Using a strengths-based approach to teaching does not elevate any of us to perfection but it does open the way for connecting with ourselves and our children and valuing our differences.
 This can only improve the schooling experience.

 My child is so sensitive.
-Is being sensitive a strength?
+How do I work with them and is being sensitive a strength?

-That depends.
-If they are comfortable making their likes and dislikes known that does not mean they are sensitive.
-It means they are comfortable expressing their dislikes and likes.
-You may be sensitive to the expression of their discomfort.
+Sometimes what we call "being sensitive" is really someone letting others know what they like and dislike.
+However, we can be comfortable making our likes and dislikes known and that does not necessarily mean we are sensitive.
+It means we are comfortable expressing our dislikes and likes.
+You may be sensitive to the expression of discomfort.
 If you have the strength of developer or restorer, you might be trying to fix what your child has discomfort about.
 Back off that.
 We all have dislikes.
-Your child likes to express it.
+Your child may like to express it.
 Some children do not.
 We all tolerate a certain amount of dislikes.
 It’s ok.
 Their expression of it is part of their strength.
 You wanting to fix it could be part of your strength.
 Be compassionate first.
-Encourage them to express what they do like as much as they let you know what they do not like.
+Encourage your child to express what they do like as much as they let you know what they do not like.
 You can choose to handle your sensitivity with a different strength that you are dominant in.
-If your child is strong in empathy and includer put extra effort into keeping pessimists and complainers away.
+If your child is strong in empathy and an includer put extra effort into keeping pessimists and complainers away.

 I am a type A personality: I love to get the list checked off.
 My under-10 son is in no hurry to finish anything.
 I have completely lost the joy of homeschooling.
 How can I bring the fun into learning again?